Bloody Orkney, Excerpt Three: Kirkwall at Night

 ‘The what?’

-'The Wrennery.
-It's a hutted encampment that's been built in Buttquoy Park, a little to the south of St Magnus Cathedral.
+‘The Wrennery.
+It’s a hutted encampment that’s been built in Buttquoy Park, a little to the south of St Magnus Cathedral.
 It was built to accommodate WRNS officers and other ranks based in Kirkwall and the surrounding area, including at Scapa and RNAS Hatston.
 Other ranks have the dubious joy of sleeping in large barrack rooms with closely spaced bunk beds.
-Junior officers get to share two to a room, which in comparison is real luxury, especially if you get on with your roommate.
-Anyway, when I arrived, I moved in with Mary, and she's been great.
-Look, this is the cathedral on our left now.
-Even in the dark it's impressive.
+Junior officers get to share two to a room, which in comparison is a real luxury, especially if you get on with your roommate.
+Anyway, when I arrived, I moved in with Mary, and she’s been great.
+This is the cathedral on our left now.
+Even in the dark, it’s impressive.
 If you get the chance while you are in Orkney, you really should visit.
-We're passing the west end, and we take a left at the corner ahead of us.
-We then take the next right.'
+We’re passing the west end, and we take a left at the corner ahead of us.
+We then take the next right.’

 ‘Is that a castle there, on the corner?
 I’ve seen it while driving past and wondered.’